sbthycode/Summer-of-LC/README.md

-Collection of intersting and problems from Leetcode.
+Collection of intersting problems from Leetcode.
 Goal is to have one problem for every common concept out there in this repo.